ncm2/ncm2/README.md

 ## requirement

 The complete manager core itself is pure vimscript currently and has no requirements.
-While the built-in completion sources provided by this plugin need some extra functionality to work.
+While the completion sources provided by this plugin need some extra functionality to work.

 - [nvim-possible-textchangedi](https://github.com/roxma/nvim-possible-textchangedi)